Can4eyc/my-backend-prod/README.md

-# my-backend-prod
+# This is prod Python repo is for backend
-Python code by Terraform
+Last modified by: Aleks :)